 In any other administration, this would be huge news and perhaps rise to the level of impeachment talk.
 In early November, the state of New York filed a settlement with the Trump Foundation which required the organization to close and give nearly $4-million to charities.
 That sum includes a $2-million fine and the remaining $1.8 million in Foundation assets.

 I have been reporting on churches, Christian nonprofits and other charities for several years and have seen some corrupt dealings.
 This one ranks high on the corruption scale.
 Trump used this foundation as a kind of slush fund to pay off debts, support his campaign, and in some cases make other political donations.
-Even though foundations are supposed to remain separated from the for profit business side of an enterprise, Trump regularly mixed the two worlds to advance Trump’s interests.
+Even though foundations are supposed to remain separated from the for profit business side of an enterprise, Trump regularly mixed the two worlds to advance his interests.

 The New York Attorney General publicly announced an investigation into the Foundation on September 13, 2016.
 If you read through the settlement, you will notice that the efforts to repay funds taken from the Foundation and used for various non-charitable purposes came after that date in late 2016 or in 2017.
-After the NY AG started investigated, the Foundation then started to pay back taxes on donations and funds used for non-charitable causes.
+After the NY AG started an investigation, the Foundation then started to pay back taxes on donations and funds used for non-charitable causes.

 One of the key issues in the case was a fund raising event for veterans that occurred in Iowa during the 2016 campaign as a joint effort of the Trump Foundation and the Trump campaign.
 Trump skipped a debate there and hosted a rally which led to funds being raised and given to veterans’ groups in campaign related events, thus mixing campaign work with the Foundation.
 In making her ruling about damages, Judge Saliann Scarpulla referred to this event along with Trump’s general negligence which is described in more detail below.
 About Trump’s management of the Foundation, Judge Scarpulla wrote: